 9] Run System File Checker Tool and recover Windows Core components

 If you have two similar programs or security solutions in the system, they will cause software collision in it causing some of the very important elements to go missing.
-Again, when malware gets into the system sneaking through the weak defense, they will deteriorate the system files.
+Again, when malware gets into the system by sneaking through the weak defense, it will deteriorate the system files.
 Both these reasons will damage the quality of Windows system components and hence DRIVER VERIFIER DMA VIOLATION BSOD error will emerge in the device.